Front Desk Services

 Mattresses & Playpens

 If you need ice for your room, there are trays located in the freezer of your fridge.
-If you require extra ice, please notify the front desk staff and we can provide you with a bucket of ice.
-Bagged ice for coolers may be purchased in the Village.
+If you require extra ice, please notify the front desk staff during office hours and we can happily provide you with a bucket of ice.
+Bagged ice for coolers may be purchased in the Village at the Village Market and Petro Canada gas station.

 Any container that you can drink out of can be recycled.
 We are happy to accept the following containers for recycling: liquor, beer or wine bottles, pop or beer cans, juice and water bottles or cans.
 We also recycle juice boxes in both the small and large size and milk jugs.
 Please note that we cannot recycle glass food jars, newspaper, or cardboard in Lake Louise.
 We thank you for your participation in keeping our property and the National Park green.
 If you have any recyclable, please leave them in your room beside the garbage can and housekeeping will collect them.